cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 s = CT_ABS(den_inv * (z - y))
 ```

 2. Return the 32-byte little-endian encoding of s.
+More specifically,
+this is the encoding of the canonical representation of s as an integer
+between 0 and p-1, inclusive.

 Note that decoding and then re-encoding a valid group element will
 yield an identical byte string.